Indian Teen Bikes 700 Miles With Injured Dad, Is Hailed As Hero — And Sparks Debate

 The coronavirus has killed about 5,600 people in India, out of a population of nearly 1.4 billion.
 But a nationwide lockdown — the biggest in the world — meant that Paswan, even as he healed from his injuries, couldn't get back on the road.

 He exhausted what little savings he had.
 He couldn't send money home for four months.
 He could no longer afford the rent on his tiny room, which by then he was sharing with his daughter.
-By early May, they had the equivalent of about $20 dollars left, Kumari recalls.
+By early May, they had the equivalent of about $20 left, Kumari recalls.

 "We were being evicted.
 We were running out of food," she told local TV.
 "So I said, 'Papa, let's go.
-Let's use the last of our money to buy a bicycle and pedal home.'"
+Let's use the last of our money to buy a bicycle and pedal home.' "

 At first, Paswan dismissed the idea.
 Their home is on the other side of the country — some 700 miles away — and he still wasn't able to pedal because of his injuries.

-"I said, 'How could we possibly go that far — the two of us on one bicycle?'"
-Paswan told NPR in a phone interview.
+"I said, 'How could we possibly go that far — the two of us on one bicycle?' " Paswan told NPR in a phone interview.
 "But she convinced me.
 If we stayed, we would have starved to death.
 We had to at least try."

 So with their remaining cash, they bought a hot pink girl's bicycle with no gears and a basket affixed to the front.
-On May 8, they set off — with the father on the bike seat, all their belongings in a duffel bag strapped to the back, and his daughter pedaling — while standing up in front of him.
+On May 8, they set off — with the father on the bike seat, all their belongings in a duffel bag strapped to the back and his daughter pedaling — while standing up in front of him.

 "There were so many things running through my mind.
 I was scared.
 Would we make it?"
 Kumari told another local TV reporter.
 "My arms and legs were aching, but I got strength and courage from all the people we met along the way."